How do I find out if a car has auto insurance? (How to Check Vehicle Insurance)

 If you’re in an accident with a driver who doesn’t have auto insurance, you’ll have to go to your own insurance company to cover the damages.
 This is why many people are interested in how to find out what insurance company someone has.

 According to the Insurance Information Institute (III), in 2015, an average of 13 percent of motorists were uninsured across the U.S. Here’s a look at the states with the highest percentage of uninsured motorists.

 And in this table, a look at the states with the lowest percentage.

-In order to be covered by your insurance company if you’re in an accident with an at-fault driver who doesn’t have auto insurance, it’s essential that you purchase uninsured motorist coverage.
-But this is just a worst-case scenario; the person may, in fact, have a car that is insured.
+In order to be covered by your insurance company if you’re in an accident with an at-fault driver who doesn’t have auto insurance, it’s essential you purchase uninsured motorist coverage.
+But this is just a worst-case scenario; the person may, in fact, have insurance.

-When might I need to know if a car is insured?
+When would I need to know if a car is insured?

-While one of the most common situations in which you may need to know whether a car is insured is when you’re involved in an accident, there are several other situations that might require you to verify insurance status, like the following:
+While one of the most common situations in which you may need to check if a vehicle is insured is when you’re involved in an accident, there are several other situations that might require you to verify car insurance coverage, like the following:

-- If you’re in the midst of a divorce and want to make sure that your spouse is keeping the coverage active on a car that’s registered in both your names.
+- If you’re in the midst of a divorce and want to make sure your spouse is keeping the coverage active on a car that’s registered in both your names

 In some of these situations, you may have a vested interest in the car, so finding out the insurance status is to your benefit.